1725879835/learnggit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creatting a new branch is qucik.
+Creatting a new branch is qucik and simple.